Strategy

 Can jump on a call anytime today.

-The Twitter thread
+The Twitter Thread

 Publish a thoughtful thread with your perspective.
 Tag relevant journalists in replies (not the main thread).
 If it gains traction, reporters will find you.